lsst-sqre/sqr-061/index.rst

 - Vault secret creation
 - Vault secret deletion
 - Administrative cluster actions taken (notifying Slack when we sync an app in the production environment, for example)
+- Gafaelfawr token administrative actions taken, with exceptions for known routine cases such as mobu

 .. .. rubric:: References